Early Learning Ideas

 Recycled Art Supply Shop

 If you are lucky, you will find an organization in your area that sells recycled supplies to artists and teachers.
 Do a Google search for recycled art supplies in your nearby city.
 I currently live in the Austin area and found Austin Creative Reuse.
-They collect supplies from business and take donations from individuals and sell them at a steep discount in their retail store.
+They collect supplies from businesses and take donations from individuals and sell them at a steep discount in their retail store.
 If you have a similar place in your area, please share in the comments at the end of this article.

 What can you get at a recycled art supply shop?

-You never know what you are going to find in one of these shops. but I have found paper, poster board, foam core, yarn, fabric samples, wallpaper books, counter top samples, tiles, binders, tape, buttons, etc.
+You never know what you are going to find in one of these shops. but I have found paper, poster board, foam core, yarn, fabric samples, wallpaper books, countertop samples, tiles, binders, tape, buttons, etc.

 Thrift Shops

 If you have issues with second-hand materials, you might get over it when you realize that can find amazing things at bargain prices at thrift shops.
-There are a couple tricks to shopping at thrift stores.
+There are a couple of tricks to shopping at thrift stores.
 I have found that not all thrift shops are created equally.

 So, you might have to shop around until you find a gem.

 I look for a shop that has a good assortment of children’s books and games/toys.
 When you find a thrift store that is good, the second trick is to frequent that shop.
 Thrift stores get new donations daily, so you never know what you will find.
 When I was living in Ohio I took my kiddo to speech therapy and OT once a week.
 There was a great thrift shop in the same funky neighborhood as his therapy center.
-I often ran over to take a look while he was in therapy and found some amazing bargains..
+I often ran over to take a look while he was in therapy and found some amazing bargains.
 Since moving to Texas, I haven’t found a great thrift store nearby – but I know there is a gem out there waiting for me.

-What can you get a thrift shop?
+What can you get from a thrift shop?

 Books – Browse through and you will find some great titles.
 Sometimes a former teacher will drop off her entire collection.
 Above are just a few of the books that I picked up at thrift stores…most for just 50 cents!!

 Games, Puzzles, & Game Parts – Of course, you can use games and puzzles as is, but don’t forget to think outside the box.
-Game pieces can be re-used for other purposes.
-You may find letter dice, fun spinners, etc. The little penguins in the Penguin Pile Up game can be used in a sensory table or on a ten frame game.
+Game pieces can be reused for other purposes.
+You may find letter dice, fun spinners, etc. The little penguins in the Penguin Pile Up game can be used in a sensory table or on a ten-frame game.
 I often find plastic poker chips that can be used for counting activities and name puzzles.

-Craft Supplies – I have found yarn, buttons, stickers, marbles, novelty vase fillers, silk flowers, rubber bands
+Craft Supplies – I have found yarn, buttons, stickers, marbles, novelty vase fillers, silk flowers, rubber bands.

 Dramatic Play Items – Silk flowers, kitchen items, costumes (especially around Halloween), old cell phones, preemie clothes for baby dolls.

 Misc. – muffin tins, divided trays, etc, plastic animals (I hit the jackpot here one time), training chopsticks, sorting baskets.
-You just never know what you will find from visit to visit, and for me that is part of the fun.
+You just never know what you will find from visit to visit, and for me, that is part of the fun.

 Garage Sales or Yard Sales